mainedmr/loadcell/README.md

 Installing loadcell
 -------------------

-`loadcell` is a local package, and requires `devtools` for installation.
+`loadcell` is a non-CRAN package, and requires `devtools` for installation.

 First, install `devtools` with the following command: